fantahund/FlyingPets/README.md

 # FlyingPets
 Previously EpicPets.
 But completely rewritten and abandoned.
+I wrote this code a long time ago so I publish it here

 I don't have time to continue this project. if you want to continue this project, fork it...